fix8mt/conjure_enum/README.md

 requires (std::invocable<Fn&&, C, T, Args...> && I > 0)
 static constexpr void dispatch(T ev, const std::array<std::tuple<T, Fn>, I>& disp, C *obj, Args&&... args);
 ```
-With a given enum, search and call user supplied invocable.
-Use this method where complex event handling is required, allowing you to easily declare predefined invocable actions
+With a given enum, search for and call user supplied invocable.
+You can use this method where complex event handling is required,
-for different enum values.
+allowing you to easily declare predefined invocable actions for different enum values.

 Where invocable returns a value, return this value or a user supplied "not found" value.
 Where invocable is void, call user supplied "not found" invocable.